hughgrigg/php-business-time/README.md

 Similarly, no unit smaller than an hour is included out-of-the-box because the concept of a "business minute" is questionable for most use cases.
-You can easily calculate minutes by multiplying by 60.
-Note that because the default precision is one hour, you may well need to adjust the precision to e.g 15 minutes to get accurate calculations (see the note on precision and performance).
+You can calculate minutes by multiplying by 60 if you do need them.
+Note that because the default precision is one hour, you may need to adjust the precision to e.g 15 minutes to get accurate calculations (see the note on precision and performance).

 ## Describing business times